keeperdao/hidingbook-api-docs/README.md

 ### Why HidingBook limit orders are better than all open limit orders
 * The protocol we're using is more gas efficient than all other limit order protocols on Ethereum
 * The keepers filling your limit orders source liquidity from all major DEX protocols
 * Because your order is fillable only by our keepers, no gas auctions will occur.
-This means our keepers can fill your orders at `safe low` and `normal` gas prices instead of the `fast` and `next block` gas prices you pay on DEX aggregators
+This means our keepers can fill your orders at `safe low` and `normal` gas prices instead of only the `fast` and `next block` gas prices you pay on DEX aggregators.